wingel/wingel.github.io/_posts/2020-09-11-emacs-and-python-el.md

 That made me quite confused the first time I tried to run a Python program from within Emacs and nothing happened.
 I ended up running it from the command line instead.
-When I got frustrated enough I started digging into what was happened, decided that python.el was crap and went back to python-mode.el again.
+When I got frustrated enough I started digging into it and figured out what had happened.
+I decided that python.el was crap and went back to python-mode.el again.

 But now I have a machine with a new shiny Emacs 25 on it and my old trust python-mode.el finally broke in such a way that I couldn't fix